Finding your first pup begins with research—and word of mouth is a good place to start.

 There are a few precautions prospective buyers should take when finding the right dog and before deciding on a specific individual or kennel:

-If breeders can’t walk you through some of these fundamentals, say ‘thank you’ and be on your way.
+If hunting dog breeders can’t walk you through some of these fundamentals, say ‘thank you’ and be on your way.

 My final note of advice: If they are very well-bred, you might as well close your eyes and grab a puppy.
 They’re like bookends.